koding/kdlearn/guides/dropbox-for-file-sync/index.md

 This computer is now linked to Dropbox.
 Welcome YOUR_DROPBOX_NAME
 ```

-_Note: Whenever you turn on Koding VM you will have to run the `./.dropbox-dist/dropboxd` command to get dropbox started._
+_Note: Whenever you turn on Koding VM you will have to run the `dropbox start` command to get dropbox started._

 If you encounter any issues or have any questions please drop an email [here](mailto:support@koding.com).